toxnico/DMOscillator/README.md

 # DMOscillator
 An Arduino pin oscillator, based on micros().
+Depends on [DMTimer](https://github.com/toxnico/DMTimer)

 It generates a square signal on the selected pin.

-Can genarate signal for a limited duration, a limited number of pulses, or infinitely.
+Can generate signal for a limited duration, a limited number of pulses, or infinitely.

 The simplest use could be:
 ```cpp